 Learning and Teaching

 Teaching and learning methods

-Lectures, problem-solving tutorials with group working and tutor support.
-12 hours workshops is maths workshops 13 hours of preparation for scheduled sessions includes other independent study
+Lectures, workshops with group working and tutor support Workshop hours includes 6 hours for Maths workshops Preparation for scheduled sessions hours includes other independent study

 |Total study time||75|

 M J Pilling and P W Seakins.
 Reaction Kinetics.

 P W Atkins and J de Paula.
 Elements of Physical Chemistry.

 |Examination (2 hours)||100%|